Before the Student Has Been Found Eligible for Special Education Services

 Response to Intervention (RTI)

-Response to Intervention is part of the Multi-Tiered System of Supports offered to students in K-12 public schools.
-As part of the “Child Find” process, Response to Intervention is a systematic approach that allows all students to have their learning assessed and monitored.
-The Individuals with Disabilities Educational Act ( IDEA) ensures that students with disabilities are provided with Free Appropriate Public Education (FAPE) that is tailored to their individual needs.
-While schools can use RTI to determine the existence of a learning disability, RTI is also used as an early intervention system.
+As part of the Multi-Tiered System of Supports for students in K-12 public schools and of the “Child Find” process, Response to Intervention (RTI) offers a systematic approach for assessing and monitoring the learning of all students.
+The Individuals with Disabilities Educational Act ( IDEA) ensures that students with disabilities receive Free Appropriate Public Education (FAPE) that is tailored to their individual needs.
+While schools can use RTI to determine the existence of a learning disability, they also can use RTI as an early intervention system.

 - Universal screening